 FerroPem, SAS, a subsidiary of Ferroglobe, owns 7.5 hectares of the overall Soleyron mine area.
 The Saint-Hippolyte de Montaigu Municipality owns the remaining 12.9 hectares.
 In February 2015, FerroPem, SA, entered into a lease and royalty agreement with the municipality, which is valid for five years.
-The effective date of the agreement and the relevant term coincide with the effective date and term of the prefectural authorization renewal, which was granted to FerroPem, SAS in March 2015 and is due to expire in 2020.
-Pursuant to this agreement, FerroPem, SAS pays to the municipality on an annual basis: (i) a fixed allowance for the lease of the land, and (ii) variable royalties on the basis of tons of quartz produced.
-In addition, FerroPem, SAS provided financial guarantees through an insurance company for an amount of €146 thousand.
-Such amount has been defined in the prefectural authorization as the amount needed for the land remediation.
+The effective date of the agreement and the relevant term coincide with the effective date and term of the prefectural authorization renewal, which was granted to FerroPem, SAS in March 2015.
+With the end of the reachable reserves, operation at the mine was terminated on December 2016 and no extension of the permit was requested.
+The lease and royalty agreement with the municipality was terminated on December 2016.
+Rehabilitation of the site still has to be performed.